matlock-raft-event/raft-event-app/README.md

 ESLint rules can be found in `.eslintrc`.
 Files ignored by ESLint can be found in `.eslintignore`.

+## Contentful

+Contentful is used as CMS for this project.

 ## 🔤 Adding fonts

 [Fontsource](https://fontsource.org/fonts) is a project to provide open source fonts from Google Fonts as NPM Packages.